NYC 311 Noise Complaint Checklist: What to Include So It Gets Taken Seriously

 - Pattern: [frequency and typical hours]

-- Evidence available: [logs, measurements, exports]
+- Supporting details: [logs, measurements, exports]

 For a ready script, use: